-I’m Angela; photographer, encourager, and taco-obsessed.
+I’m Angela; life coach, photographer, encourager, and taco-obsessed.
 By learning how to control my thoughts I conquered depression, anxiety, body image issues, and fear.
 Now I'm passionate about sharing my secrets with you!

 Right now, you’re thinking about that one thing that you did wrong, or the thing you SHOULD have done, or how your life is one giant mess as a whole.
 Take a breath and get back to your center.
 What are your priorities?
 Are your priorities to mentally beat yourself down until you’re unable to do anything?
 If that’s not your goal, then you need refocus your thoughts.